samratcliffe/samratcliffe.github.io/_posts/2015-07-25-photorealistic-pure-css-iphone.markdown

 <img src="/images/iphone-closeup.jpg">

 ## Animation
 A bit of CSS animation can bring the phone to life.
-The wrapper is given a very simple `rotate3d()` transform around the y axis.
+The wrapper div is given a very simple `rotate3d()` transform around the y axis.

 	@keyframes swing {
 		0% {